br33dlove/UiWrapper/README.md

 }
 ```

+#### Final comments

+// TODO

 ## More on the UiWrapper library

 ### Aim

 The aim of this library is to provide a framework which supports a more modular design of Android applications.
 It lends a particular structure to an application, where interactions with back-end services are kept away from UI implementations by using UiWrapper derivatives, and defines set responsibilities to fragments and activities.

 ### Fragments and Activities responsibilities